reczoo/RecBox/README.md

-# OpenMatch
+# TwinX
-OpenMatch provides an open source library for candidate item matching with stunning features in configurability, tunability, and reproducibility.
+TwinX is an open source library for two-tower matching with stunning features in configurability, tunability, and reproducibility.

 ## Model List